 Every person has the choice whether they want their organs to be donated after they die.
 In most countries, healthcare professionals need to check if a person who is in good health does not want their organs to be donated if they die.

 There are no good or bad decisions in deciding to donate an organ.
 However, it is very important that your closest relatives are aware of your intentions as it will help them to agree or not agree with donating your lungs.

 When can I become a donor?

-A person on a lung transplant waiting list will be very ill and usually has a life expectancy of 18 months or less.
+A person on a lung transplant waiting list will be very unwell and usually has a life expectancy of 18 months or less.
 Their quality of life is likely to be significantly reduced.
 Their lungs will be badly damaged and they may require oxygen 24 hours a day to keep them breathing, or need a wheelchair to get around.
 They may receive a single or double lung transplant, or both a heart and lung transplant, depending on their condition.

 This is the case for many lung conditions.

 Transplantation is the last option left to produce a major improvement in lung function and give someone a further chance at life.
 The three case studies below show personal stories of lung transplants:

 “Living with IPF (idiopathic pulmonary fibrosis) is a major struggle – I am often extremely breathless.
 I compare it to breathing through a straw.
 This makes it a challenge to do minor things like having a shower, bending over or any gentle exercise.
 I experience long coughing fits in the morning, making getting up and out of bed an anxious time.
 I am on a double lung transplant waiting list.
 If I received a transplant, I would get my life back.
 I recognise what a precious gift this is.
 I have been a donor myself and given my good organs to others to give them that gift.
 My hope is that I receive this gift back one day.”

 Ron Flewett, UK – member of EU-IPFF and the ELF Pulmonary Fibrosis Patient Advisory Group